rdehaan/KRR-course-2020/hw2/assignment.md

 In this exercise, you will explain how to use an algorithm for answer set programming to perform non-monotonic reasoning in a particular fragment of default logic.

-Consider default rules of the following form: `P : C / C`, where both `P` and `C` are conjunctions of propositional literals.
-(Such default rules are called *propositional disjunction-free normal default rules*.)
-Moreover, consider a default theory `(W,D)`, where `W` is a set of propositional literals and `D` is a set of disjunction-free normal default rules.
+Consider defaults of the following form: `P : C / C`, where both `P` and `C` are conjunctions of propositional literals.
+(Such defaults are called *propositional disjunction-free normal defaults*.)
+Moreover, consider a default theory `(W,D)`, where `W` is a set of propositional literals and `D` is a set of disjunction-free normal defaults.
 We call such a default theory a *PDFN default theory*.

 For example, the following specifies a PDFN default theory `(W,D)` (where logical conjunction is written as `&` and negation as `~`):
 ```